Kevga/BeatSaberCinema/README.md

 There is an additional property called `environment` which can be used to alter other objects in the game scene.
 More details on that coming soon.

+When editing the json file by hand, make sure to use a json validator to check for errors afterwards.
+You can find web apps for this on your search engine of choice.

-Here is an example config that uses some of the more advanced settings, including `environemnt` modifications:
+Here is an example config that uses some of the more advanced settings, including `environment` modifications:

 ```
 {